National Weather Service United States Department of Commerce

 Weather History - May 12th

 An F3 tornado wiped out seven farms, crippled fifteen others, killed livestock and scattered several cars and machinery in its path.
 The tornado first touched down seven miles north and one mile east of Clark and moved southeast through the southwestern sections of Henry until it dissipated at Grover in Codington County.
 The path of destruction began on a farm where two barns, a steel grain bin, and a pole barn were demolished, and machinery was damaged.
 As the tornado moved further southeast, it struck the southwest sections of Henry and split into two tornadoes that moved in two different directions.
-One went to the northeast that inflicted no damaged and dissipated while the other went southeast that continued its destruction path to Grover.
-Small hail, accumulation to fifteen inches deep, was experienced at Henry and tornado damage included broken windows, numerous homes, and three trailer homes were demolished.
-Along the path, 80 power poles and several miles of power lines were lost, affecting the power to over 1,000 people.
+One went to the northeast, inflicted no damage, and dissipated, while the other went southeast and continued its destruction path to Grover.
+Small hail, accumulation to fifteen inches deep, was experienced at Henry, and tornado damage included broken windows, numerous homes, and three trailer homes were demolished.
+Eighty power poles and several miles of power lines were lost along the path, affecting power to over 1,000 people.
 A small plane, southwest of Garden City, was wrapped around a pole.